Maple Candied Pecans (4 Ingredients)

 This post may contain affiliate links.
 Please see our disclosure policy.

-Candied pecans are the treat that makes my Aunt Tonda a bit of a legend around the holidays.
+Maple Candied Pecans are a treat my Aunt Tonda has become a bit of a legend for making, especially around the holidays.
 She sends a batch to my dad every Christmas, and he is very territorial about that annual bag of sweetness.
-I always try to sneak a few out of the batch without him noticing, because these are seriously the most magical treat (not a healthy treat, I might add).

 Save this recipe!